CAA381/hands-on/exercises/B2/README.md

 ![](../../images/b/b2_1_export_import.png)

 2. Now it is time to import our configuration.
 We have already defined the action (send us the alert to a Slack channel).
 What is left to do is to define a Subscription and a Condition that matches our alert.
-For that purpose copy the json configuration below.
+For that purpose copy the json configuration below. **Paste this json into the Import section**
 ```javascript
 {
   "conditions": [